Oğuzhan Ercan

 replacing standard layer norm layers in transformer blocks with adaptive layer norm (adaLN).
 Rather than directly learn dimension-wise scale and

-shift parameters γand β, we regress them from the sum of the embedding vectors of t and c. adaLN adds the least Gflops and is thus the most
+shift parameters γand β, they regress them from the sum of the embedding vectors of t and c. adaLN adds the least Gflops and is thus the most

 compute-efficient.
 Also they explore that a modification of the adaLN DiT block which does zero init accelerates large-scale training.